 This recipe is so easy.
 The hardest part is rolling the balls if you think that’s hard.
 It does take a few minutes to roll the balls, but you’ll have plenty of balls for gifting!

-1. Sweetened condensed milk, coconut, pecans, butter, and vanilla get mixed together in a bowl.
+1. Add sweetened condensed milk, coconut, pecans, butter, and vanilla to a bowl and combine.

-3. The chilled mixture gets rolled into balls and chilled again, before getting dipped in chocolate.
+3. Roll the chilled mixture into balls and chill again, before dipping in chocolate.

 Dipping the balls is easy.
 It takes about 3 bags of chocolate chips to dip all of the balls, and they get dipped after they are chilled.